aristidesstaffieri/Aristid.es/README.md

-# react-rule-of-72-demo
+# Aristid.es
-A repo for a write up about React components

-NPM INSTALL

-NPM START
+A blog about the web.